15 self-date ideas for the solo woman

 A self-date, or a solo date as it’s also called, is as simple as it sounds.
 You take yourself out or treat yourself to some quality you-time.
 Self-dates are awesome because you are the priority.
 It’s a time for you to do those things you’ve always wanted to do but don’t have time for, like taking that Barre class.
 It’s also a time for you to be reflective as a woman, prioritize your needs, and start taking care of yourself so that you can be the woman you want and live the life you deserve.

 With Valentine’s Day around the corner, you might be tempted to stay inside or think this time isn’t for you.
 Quite the contrary, my dear.
 Valentine’s Day, or any time for that matter, is the perfect time to put yourself first and develop and maintain a healthy relationship with yourself.
-To help you get started, here are 15 self-date ideas to get the solo woman unstuck and exploring life and possibly making new friends.
+To help you get started, here are 15 self-date ideas to get the solo woman unstuck and explore life and possibly make new friends.

-1. Go on a winery or cannabis tour.
+1. Go on a winery or cannabis tour

 Winery tours are a great solo date option if you want some luxury and picturesque landscapes and architecture